praekelt/sapphire/docs/api/dashboard.rst

   Property for the :ref:`accessor <accessors>` to use to access the row index for each widget.
-If the accessor returns ``null`` or ``undefined``, the dashboard rely on its :func:`grid layout <sapphire.grid>` to choose the next row position for the widget.
+If the accessor returns ``null`` or ``undefined``, the dashboard relies on its :func:`grid layout <sapphire.grid>` to choose the next row position for the widget.

   The default accessor looks up the ``row`` property of each datum, returning ``null`` if the property does not exist, is undefined, or if the datum is not